Packaging apps is fun so why should we try to do anything useful out of it?

 "I had bigger plans", to force us into figuring out when where and how their

-application of a cult starts.
-If we don't break before that.
+application of a cult starts, that is, if we don't break before that.

 It's a rat race of who can make the most and worse fake DI-looking